bernedom/bernedom.github.io/_posts/2026-01-16-encryption-at-rest.md

 4. Copy the unencrypted root filesystem into the LUKS-encrypted container.
 5. Boot into the newly created LUKS-encrypted root filesystem.

 One question to clarify is where to store the unencrypted root filesystem before the provisioning process.
 Since LUKS does not support in-place encryption of existing filesystems, we need to have the unencrypted root filesystem available somewhere during the first boot.
 If you are using an A/B partition scheme, you can store the unencrypted root filesystem in one of the partitions (e.g., partition A) and use the other partition (e.g., partition B) for the LUKS-encrypted root filesystem.
-During the provisioning process, the init script can copy the unencrypted root filesystem from partition A into the LUKS-encrypted container on partition B and then do the same vice versa from the now encrypted B partition to A. While this complicates the init script somewhat, it streamlines the provisioning process significantly, as no external media is required to provide the unencrypted root filesystem during the first boot.
+During the provisioning process, the init script can copy the unencrypted root filesystem from partition A into the LUKS-encrypted container on partition B and then do the same vice versa from the now encrypted B partition to A. While this complicates the init script somewhat, it streamlines the provisioning process significantly, as no external media is required to provide the unencrypted root filesystem during the first boot and the entire image can be flashed at once using `.wic` images or similar.

 So let's look at the key commands that need to be executed in the init script for both the provisioning and normal unlocking processes.